-The Security IP Management page allows you to specify the IP addresses of management stations (PCs) on your network that will be allowed to access the switch's Web-based management agent.
+The Security IP Management window allows you to specify the IP addresses of management stations (PCs) on your network that will be allowed to access the Switch's Web-based management agent.

-You can enter up to three IP addresses of local hosts (on the same subnet as the switch) that will be allowed to manage the switch.
-It is recommended that the IP address of the local host that will be used to manage the switch be entered here to avoid possible frequent disconnection from the switch's Web-based management agent.
+You can enter up to three IP addresses of local hosts (on the same subnet as the Switch) that will be allowed to manage the Switch.
+It is recommended that the IP address of the local host that will be used to manage the Switch be entered here to avoid possible frequent disconnection from the Switch's Web-based management agent.